leafac/yocto-cfa/dissertation/yocto-cfa.md

 ### Parser

-The parser is responsible for converting an Yocto-JavaScript program written as a string into data structures that are more convenient for the runner to manipulate (see § \ref{Architecture} for a high-level view of the architecture and § \ref{Data Structures to Represent Yocto-JavaScript Programs} for the definition of the data structures).
+The parser is responsible for converting an Yocto-JavaScript program written as a string into data structures that are more convenient for the runner to manipulate (see [](#architecture) for a high-level view of the architecture and [](#data-structures-to-represent-yocto-javascript-programs) for the definition of the data structures).
 We choose to represent Yocto-JavaScript programs with data structures that are compatible with a specification for representing JavaScript programs called ESTree [estree, estree-types]() because it allows us to reuse tools from the JavaScript ecosystem, including a parser called Esprima [esprima](), and the Esprima Interactive Online Demonstration [esprima-demonstration](), which shows the data structures used to represent a given program.

 Our strategy to implement the Yocto-JavaScript parser is to delegate most of the work to Esprima and check that the program is using only features supported by Yocto-JavaScript.
 The following is the full implementation of the parser: